boucadair/secure-tacacs-yang/draft-ietf-opsawg-secure-tacacs-yang.md

       sufficiently complex with a mix of different character types, i.e., upper case, lower case, numeric, and punctuation.

-   Some of the readable data nodes in this YANG module may be considered sensitive or vulnerable in some network environments.
-It is thus important to control read access (e.g., via get, get-config, or notification) to these data nodes.
-Specifically, the following subtrees and data nodes have particular sensitivities/vulnerabilities:

-     'xxx':
-     :  xxxx.
+    'client-identity' and 'server-authentication':
+    : Any modification to a key or reference to a key may dramatically alter the implemented security policy.
+For this reason, the NACM extension "default-deny-write" has been set.

 This YANG module uses groupings from other YANG modules that define nodes that may be considered sensitive or vulnerable in network environments.
-Refer to {{Section 5.3 of !RFC9645.}} for information as to which nodes may be considered sensitive or vulnerable in network environments.
+Refer to {{Section 5.3 of !RFC9642}} and {{Section 5.3 of !RFC9645}} for information as to which nodes may be considered sensitive or vulnerable in network environments.

 # IANA Considerations